 On the morning of December 21, 1989, the large crowd brought in to dutifully cheer Ceausescu in the time-honoured way in fact jeered him - on live television.
 The dictator's face when he realises he is being booed is astonishing, and has been called his ‘Dorothy Moment’ in reference to the scene at the end of The Wizard of Oz when the facade of a great mysterious power is torn down to reveal nothing more than a frail old man

-At about 10am the revolutionaries regrouped in Piaţa Revolutiei, Piata Universitatii and at the headquarters of Romanian television.
+At about 10am the revolutionaries regrouped once again: in Piaţa Revolutiei, Piata Universitatii and at the headquarters of Romanian television.
 A fierce battle was fought here, but by the evening of December 22 the revolutionaries - with army assistance - had gained control of the television building.
 That night the poet Mircea Dinescu made the first speech on free Romanian television, ending with the immortal words:

 'Dictatorul a fugit.
 Am învins!
 Am învins!'
 (The dictator has gone.
 We’ve won!
 We’ve won!)